SECDEF transferred this function to DIA during October 2008

-DECS offers training venues and training partnerships with the DoS with the ultimate goal of ensuring DoD personnel overseas are equipped to effectively acquire services provided through the ICASS/CSCS Programs, and recommend changes to improve the quality, cost and timeliness of service delivery.
+DECS offers training venues and training partnerships with the DoS with the ultimate goal of ensuring DoD personnel overseas are equipped to effectively acquire services provided through the ICASS/CSCS/MCS Programs, and recommend changes to improve the quality, cost and timeliness of service delivery.

 Ms. Maryann Chisholm, DISL